-This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
-The max-zone-ttl option guarantees that the largest TTL in the zone is no higher than the set value.
+This ensures that when rolling to a new DNSKEY, the old key will remain available until RRSIG records have expired from caches.
+The max-zone-ttl option guarantees that the largest TTL in the zone is no higher than a known and predictable value.